SDFIdk/vanda_hydrometry_event_consumer/README.md

 ### Logging

-Activate debug level for logging to get received raw event into the log file.
+Activate info level for logging to get received processed raw event into the log file.
 Activate trace level to get both raw events and executed queries into the log file.

-The property "dk.dataforsyningen.vanda_hydrometry_event_consumer.loggingEvents" in application.properties can be set to "all" so that all events are logged or to "processed" so only the processed events are logged.

 Running statistics are displayed and logged with level INFO when events are received but with a minimum period define by "dk.dataforsyningen.vanda_hydrometry_event_consumer.reportPeriodSec" in application.properties.
 If the time between events is greater the statistic reporting period can be longer.